nateemma/strategies/README.md

 All of these strategies use the custom sell/stoploss  approach from the Solipsis strategy (by werkrew).
 This makes a huge difference in performance, but the downside is that each strategy requires a lot of hyperopt-ing to get decent performance.
-Also, I am suspicious that the custom stoploss code is over-fitting, because it has such a drastic effect on performance and because it doesn'tr seem to work the same way in dry runs.<br>
+Also, I am suspicious that the custom stoploss code is over-fitting, because it has such a drastic effect on performance and because it doesn't seem to work the same way in dry runs.<br>
 I am currently trying to find a simpler custom stoploss approach that transfers better to a live environment (look in Anomaly.py)